Climate Change refers to any significant change in weather (temperature, precipitation, etc.) over an extended period of time.

 Acid rain (highly acidic precipitation harming vegetation, surface water, and soil) and smog (urban air pollution) are related to the increased production of such other greenhouse gases as sulfur dioxide and nitrogen oxide.

-Global temperatures have increased approximately 1.0 °F (0.6 ºC) over the last hundred years.
+Global temperatures have increased approximately 2.0 °F (1.0 ºC) over the last 150 years.

 As Earth has become trapped in its own greenhouse gases, other phenomena attributed to global warming include drought, wildfires, melting arctic ice, melting land ice, and rising sea levels.

-Land ice, in the form of sheets, glaciers, and snow cover, has diminished.
-Land ice loss in the near-polar country of Greenland doubled between 1996 and 2005.
+Land ice, in the form of sheets, glaciers, and snow cover, has been diminishing.

-Global sea level has risen seven inches over the past hundred years.
-Certainly, the melting of arctic and land ice has contributed to this rise.
-But the ocean itself has warmed a
+Global sea level has risen steadily over the past hundred years.
+Certainly, the melting of polar and land ice has contributed to this rise.
+The ocean itself has warmed over time, too.

 Practice – Questions